WindRiver-Labs/wrlinux-x/README.md

 the section on Wind River Linux 9: https://knowledge.windriver.com/en-us/000_Products/000/010/050

-It is suggested that you start with _The Wind River Linux Platform Development Quick Start, 9_.
+It is suggested that you start with:
+_The Wind River Linux Platform Development Quick Start, 9_.

-For the quickstart and other examples, use
+When following the quick start and other examples, use:

     branchName: WRLINUX_9_BASE
-repoURL: git://github.com/WindRiver-OpenSourceLabs/wrlinux-9.git
+    repoURL: git://github.com/WindRiver-Labs/wrlinux-9.git

 Workflows